 We started by eating a chili and soup that had been in the freezer for well over half a year.
 We made a smoothie and a double batch of banana bread from the frozen fruit in there as well.
 Yum!
 There are probably still a dozen frozen bananas in there.
 We can’t be the only ones who have a freezer filled with bananas!

-Upon reflection, we could definitely do better by preserving excess food, storing food properly, and planning our meals.
+Upon reflection, we could definitely do better by preserving excess food, storing food properly, buying long storage produce, and planning our meals.

 Preserving food to prevent food waste: